yashchaudhari143/yashchaudhari143/README.md

 ---

 ### About Me

 Aspiring AI/ML Engineer focused on designing and shipping production-grade intelligent systems.
 I build intelligent products at the intersection of software engineering, AI, and automation — turning ambitious ideas into platforms people actually use.
-Swarm Nexus is one example: a full-stack, multi-agent system that unifies the entire job search into one cohesive experience.

 My focus is scalable, user-centric architecture that simplifies complexity without dumbing it down.
 I combine modern LLM orchestration with disciplined engineering to ship tools that save time, raise the bar on quality, and open real career leverage for the people who rely on them

 ---

 ### 🛠️ Tech Stack